Slavery and Human Trafficking Statement

 Wandle and its subsidiaries will not tolerate slavery or human trafficking in any of its forms, in any aspect of our business.

-The Modern Slavery act applies to ensuring that Wandle’s employees and customers are treated fairly and are not subject to such practices.
+Embedding the Modern Slavery Act ensures that Wandle’s employees and customers are treated fairly and are not subject to such practices.

 Organisational structure